 The Harvard Library provides services to libraries University-wide in four areas: Information and Technical Services, Access Services, Preservation and Digital Imaging Services and Library Technology Services.

 Access Services supports the Harvard Library mission by delivering a high standard of service; cultivating a welcoming environment that is supportive of academic research and inquiry; stewarding the university collection; and connecting the academic community to the vast array of library resources.
 We support the teaching and scholarly mission of the University through collaborative partnerships with the community of students, scholars and professionals at Harvard and beyond.Access Services (AS) provides public services and operations such as the Harvard Depository and Interlibrary Loan that facilitate virtual and physical access to information resources within and outside the University.The goal of Access Services is to ensure that user information resource needs are met, regardless of where the information needs to come from.
-Led by Matthew Sheehy, the Access Services organization includes Circulation, Resource Sharing and Logistics, Collection Management and the Harvard Depository and Administrative Services.
+Led by Ken Peterson, the Access Services organization includes Circulation, Resource Sharing and Logistics, Collection Management and the Harvard Depository and Administrative Services.

 Information and Technical Services